 After getting my hands on a shiny new CPU (the AMD Ryzen 7 9800X3D), I noticed a bunch of people online happily undervolting theirs.
-Naturally, that sent me spiraling down the rabbit hole to figure out what the heck all of that actually means
+Naturally, that sent me spiraling down the rabbit hole to figure out what the heck all of that actually means.

 What is undervolting?

 As your CPU sips instead of chugs power, you gain more than just small savings on the next power bill.
 Temperatures drop, thermal throttling1 can be reduced (or eliminated), and the processor experiences less wear over time.
-If you’re on a laptop, you might even get a bump in a battery life.
+If you’re on a laptop, you might even get a bump in battery life.

 Oh, and the CPU is not the only component you can undervolt.
-You can also undervolt GPUs to achieve similar results – lower power consumption, lower temperatures, and stable performance.
+You can also undervolt GPUs to achieve similar results, lower power consumption, lower temperatures, and stable performance.

 Undervolting vs underclocking vs overclocking